 Flood Mitigation Projects

-Ongoing Storm Sewer Maintenance
+Ongoing Stormwater System Maintenance

 - Willow Creek Basin Cleaning

-- City Engineering has a basin on University avenue that collects rainwater.
-In Spring of 2018, Engineering crews removed 305 cubic yards of debris
+- City Engineering has a basin on University Avenue that collects rainwater.
+In Spring of 2018, Engineering crews removed 305 cubic yards of debris.

 - Biannual Catch Basin Cleaning

 - In April and October of every year, City crews clean catch basins in the City.
 During this clean, on average, crews clean approximately 1,200 structures and clear, on average, 480 tons of debris, per season since 2016.

 - Priority Grate Cleaning

 - After and prior to rain events, City crews clear 763 structures of debris which allows stormwater to flow through them more effectively.
 Priority Grates would include anything from inlets to dead ends and big grates on large storm sewer.

 - ~10 miles of storm sewer built/replaced annually

 - Streets Division maintenance by the numbers for 2021:

 - Total miles swept (when sweeping the City multiple times): 58,684

 - Greenway mowing/debris removal – all the stuff we do to maintain our system in an attempt to keep the conveyance system clean.